JesseEisen/JesseEisen.github.io/_posts/2016-08-16-shell-glob.md

 ls *.c  # this command will like the ls without arguments, and list everything
 ```

-**Warning**
+>**Warning**

-There are some bugs when we use the nullglob. all of those are about the array
+>There are some bugs when we use the nullglob. all of those are about the array

-+ Removing array elements

-If you use the nullglob, and you use the `unset array[1]` that may useless. you
+To removing array elements, if you use the nullglob, and you use the `unset array[1]` that may useless. you
-need to use `unset -v "array[1]"` this can work
+need to use `unset -v "array[1]"` this can work.

 `nullglob` is not the specified by POSIX, so when you want to port that, you
 should explicitly check that glob match.